Anda belum login :: 06 Sep 2025 05:07 WIB

 Jenis: Article from Journal - ilmiah internasional

 Dalam koleksi: Journal of Pragmatics: An Interdiciplinary Journal of Language Studies vol. 36 no. 4 (Apr.
-2004), halaman 603-632.
+2004), page 603-632.

 Topik: Legal consciousness; Language and law; Law and society; Disability; Special education; Support groups; Discourse analysis

-Fulltext: Barton_Ellen.pdf (288,42KB)
+Fulltext: Barton_Ellen.pdf (288.42KB)

 Isi artikelFollowing Conley and O’Barr’s (Conley, John, O’Barr, William, 1990.
 Rules versus Relationships: The Ethnography of Legal Discourse.
 University of Chicago Press, Chicago), this article describes the construction of legal consciousness in the presentational and interactional discourse of a support group for parents who have children with disabilities.
 In the special education system of US schools.
 The legal consciousness developed in the discourse of this group incorporates both rule-based and relational orientations toward the law: a relational legal consciousness focused on advocacy is generally and enthusiastically forwarded, but a rule-based orientation emerges at a crucial point to constrain the relational orientation and define the limits of advocacy.